pantos-io/research-go-ethrelay/README.md

 ---

-`init`: Initializes the client by creating a ethrelay.yml file in the current directory.
+`init`: Initializes the client by creating a ethrelay.yml file in the current directory that acts as config file for all command calls.

 `account`: Prints the address of the current account